chesahkalu/lab-agile-planning/README.md

 - Add labels to relevant issues accordingly by clicking on the issues and clicking labels to prepare for sprint meeting.
     * Create new label - 'technical label' on github to flag those stories that provide no visible customer value but must be completed in order to continue development.
     * Assing these labels accordingly.
 Enhancement labels for issues that would enhance our product.
+- Create a sprint: a duration to usually two weeks, to interate and deploy the stories that will be passed to the sprint back-log.
+- Create a sprint plan: with the meetings and discussions with team, you should move a story from the backlog to the sprint backlog, and assign estimates (according to the teams decision are be points used to estimate the difficulty of each story).
+Also assign one of the sprint durations to the story.
+  * The team might have decided that a couple of other stories in the product backlog has less points estimates to fit into this particular activated sprint duration, indicate theese stories by assigning the estimated points and move them to the sprint backlog , assigning them same duration of the first one.
+- Sprint planning has been established.
+Now a couple of stories has been moved to sprint backlog, they must maintain same sprint duration after estimating through the total points that the difficulty can be achieve withing the sprint duration.
+This total points should be limited to "Team Velocity"(Velocity is the number of story points that a team can execute in a single sprint).
+This could have been determined through various factors such as the team's history, experience and skills.